kadmuffin/develbox/configs/README.md

 The config file contains the configuration for the application.
 It is a JSON file that is parsed by the CLI.

-In the [configs](../configs) folder, you can find some of the default config files.

 ## Table of Contents

 - [Config file](#config-file)